portl13/wp-livepeer/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Wordpress plugin to enable WP users to live stream using the Livepeer API
+Wordpress plugin to enable users to live stream using the Livepeer API

 == Description ==

 LivePeer provides an API that allows anyone in the world to go live, using a network of idle Resources in a marketplace that provides a cost effective way for video to be transcoded.
-This plugin allows anyone with a Livepeer account to enter in their API credentials and be able to use a tool such as OBS to go live on their own Wordpress website.
+This plugin allows anyone with a Livepeer account to enter in their API credentials and be able to use a tool such as OBS to go live on their own Wordpress website by dropping in a shortcode.
 There is a free tier of LivePeer, but be aware you may incur some costs to broadcast your stream!
 We hope this is helpful for you.

 == Frequently Asked Questions ==

-= A question that someone might have =
+How can I signup for a LivePeer account?

+How do I change configurations and uttilize the plugin?

+1. Go to your wordpress admin page
+2. Click on LivePeer section:
+3. Input API Key
+4. Input a 16 x 9 image placeholder for when your livestream is idle
+5. Copy and Paste generated shortcode into appropriate page or post.
+6. Use OBS to go live
 An answer to that question.